Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Sub Articles/Library Methods/String Methods.md

 %[flags][width].[precision]type
 ```

-- `format` - The format of the string to be written to.
+- `format` - The provided format of the string to be written to.
 - `str` - The string content to be formatted to each corresponding format specifiers, if it exists.

 <details><summary> Types </summary><br/>